 Wherever they lived, however, you could depend on at least four family gatherings a year -- Christmas, Easter and Thanksgiving with annual summer reunions thrown in for good measure.
 Laughter, hugs and good food being the order of the day, always.
 The love shared by each and every member of the family, siblings included, was unquestionable and unconditional.

-Gramma with her "baby girls"
+Gramma with her "baby girls" Grace, 19, and Beth, 20. |

 .